| David Hoyland, musical director

 'It is tragic that London doesn't have a really good hall, and that it doesn't just have two well-established orchestras that don't have to fight for their lives.
 But I think it will never change, that's the sad thing.
 The political agenda is not interested.'" (excerpt from the Guardian, Friday March 5, 2004)

 The real tragedy is that the orchestras are money-grubbing and to make the most profit possible they do the least amount of work and rehearsing and preparation.
 How can any musical performance be a spiritual, up-lifting experience with the musicians grabbing as much money as they can instead of doing their job and duty along with the audience in communing with the composer and the muse?
 It is impossible under those circumstances of course!
-Let us end that and change the face of music and community now!
-London can have more than 2 orchestras and does have many more.
-London has around ten orchestras.
-We can and will have another new orchestra in the Claamfest Orchestra but one that will solve the problem Haitink voiced and hinted at above.
-What is needed is the personnel requirements that are listed above.
-There are brave, courageous musicians in London and in the world that are willing to make the sacrifices sufficient enough to fulfill the criteria spelled out above.
+Let us end that and change the face of music and community NOW!
+London, as anywhere else, can have more than 2 orchestras and it does have many more.
+London has at least ten orchestras.
+We can and should have another new orchestra in the Claamfest Orchestra.
+Indeed, London and the world NEEDS an orchestra, a musical organisation that will solve the problem Haitink and Rattle voiced and hinted at above.
+What is needed is the musical will, and the personnel requirements that are listed above.
+Surely there are, there must be brave, courageous musicians in London and in the world who know and understand the importance of great music that are willing to make the sacrifices sufficient enough to communicate this deeply profound meaning and importance and fulfill the criteria spelled out above.
 Let's go for it, people!

 Back to _top_